-To streamline this process on the backend, you need a multichannel or omnichannel order management tool that can automatically push the relevant information (order details, shipping details, delivery address, etc.) from your ecommerce store to your order management system.
+To streamline this process on the backend, you need a multichannel order management or omnichannel fulfillment tool that can automatically push the relevant information (order details, shipping details, delivery address, etc.) from your ecommerce store to your order management system.

 2. Order received

 Once the order is placed, the information is passed to the fulfillment center where the processing of the order begins.

 ShipBob has fulfillment centers in Chicago, Los Angeles, Dallas, and Pennsylvania, allowing merchants to split inventory across the country.
 When a new order is placed, ShipBob’s order management software determines where to send it based on factors like available inventory, customer delivery address, etc. This helps keep transit times and delivery costs low.

 Picking generally refers to following a picking list by retrieving product(s) from the available inventory and delivering it to a packing station.

 3PLs often have warehouse picking teams, or pickers, dedicated to this task.

 This is where warehouse management plays an important role: The way inventory is arranged impacts the time it takes to fulfill each order.

 Once the order is delivered to the packaging area, it’s packaged in a way that minimizes the dimensional weight while still providing sufficient protection.